ray-project/ray/doc/source/rllib/rllib-offline.rst

 IS and WIS compute the ratio between the action probabilities under the behavior (data) policy and the target (evaluation) policy, and use this ratio to estimate the policy's return.

 DM and DR train a Q-model to compute the estimated return.
-By default, RLlib uses `Fitted-Q Evaluation (FQE) <https://arxiv.org/abs/1911.06854>`__ to training the Q-model.
+By default, RLlib uses `Fitted-Q Evaluation (FQE) <https://arxiv.org/abs/1911.06854>`__ to train the Q-model.
 See `fqe_torch_model.py <https://github.com/ray-project/ray/blob/master/rllib/offline/estimators/fqe_torch_model.py>`__ for more details.

 .. note:: For a contextual bandit dataset, the ``dones`` key should always be set to ``True``.
 In this case, FQE reduces to fitting a reward model to the data.

-**Estimator Python API:** For greater control over the evaluation process, you can create off-policy estimators in your Python code and call ``estimator.train(batch)`` to perform any neccessary training and ``estimator.estimate(batch)`` to perform counterfactual estimation.
-The estimators take in an RLLib Policy object and gamma value for the environment, along with additional estimator-specific arguments (e.g. ``q_model_config`` for DM and DR).
-You can also write your own off-policy estimator by subclassing from the `OffPolicyEstimator <https://github.com/ray-project/ray/blob/master/rllib/offline/estimators/off_policy_estimator.py>`__ base class.

 The estimators output six metrics: